Binsabbar/gitlab-cli-build-monitor/README.md

 # Limitations:
 If you are going to track lots of projects that have lots of unsuccessful status, then the output will not look nice, unless you have a big screen.
 A way around this is to have multiple tabs open with different configuration files for each groups of projects.

+## Why do I need it?
+TL;DR Gitlab does not have dashboard and CCTray endpoint.

+When there is a need to track multiple projects build status, it is annoying and time consuming to check projects via UI individually.
+Gitlab does not provide a Dashboard that shows all pipeline status.
+This is really important when working as DevOps over multiple projects.

+## Why CLI ?
+It is the simplest and fastest thing I could make in such a limited time, while getting value out of it.
+Check [Features to add](features-to-add) section.

+## Why only pending, running or failed status?
+This is inspired by the build monitor [nevergreen](https://github.com/build-canaries/nevergreen).
+You most likely need to take action if something is not right with your build.
+Also your build should always be green.

 # Contribution
 Please help me improve this tool further by contributing to it.
 Also send me any feedback at mo.opensource.projects@gmail.com, with prefix title `[gitlab-cli-monitor] YOUR_EMAIL_TITLE`